INIT6Source/UNOFFICIAL_CERTIFIED_BLOCKHAIN_PRACTIONER_STUDY_GUIDE/README.md

 #### Use Cases

-- **Gaming Assets**:
-  - Efficiently manage in-game items like weapons, skins, or loot boxes.
-  - Allows for both stackable items (fungible) and unique items (non-fungible).
+- **Gaming Assets**: Efficiently manage in-game items like weapons, skins, or loot boxes allowing for both stackable items (fungible) and unique items (non-fungible).
-- **Digital Collectibles**:
-  - Create collections where certain items are common (fungible) and others are rare (non-fungible).
+- **Digital Collectibles**: Create collections where certain items are common (fungible) and others are rare (non-fungible).
-- **Tokenized Real-World Assets**:
-  - Represent physical goods or commodities with varying degrees of uniqueness.
+- **Tokenized Real-World Assets**: Represent physical goods or commodities with varying degrees of uniqueness.
-- **Batch Transfers**:
-  - Useful for transactions involving multiple types of tokens, saving on transaction fees.
+- **Batch Transfers**: Useful for transactions involving multiple types of tokens, saving on transaction fees.

 #### Technical Details

-- **Metadata URI**:
-  - Uses a single URI with a placeholder `{id}` to fetch metadata for different token IDs.
+- **Metadata URI**: Uses a single URI with a placeholder `{id}` to fetch metadata for different token IDs.
   - Example: `https://token-cdn-domain/{id}.json`
-- **Interface Identification**:
-  - ERC-1155 contracts can implement `ERC165` to signal supported interfaces.
+- **Interface Identification**: ERC-1155 contracts can implement `ERC165` to signal supported interfaces.
-- **Safe Transfers**:
-  - Requires the recipient to implement `IERC1155Receiver` for contract addresses, ensuring safe handling of tokens.
+- **Safe Transfers**: Requires the recipient to implement `IERC1155Receiver` for contract addresses, ensuring safe handling of tokens.

 #### References